zmkfirmware/zmk-cli/README.md

 # Development

 If you would like to help improve ZMK CLI, you can clone this repo and install it in editable mode so your changes to the code apply when you run `zmk`.
-Open a terminal to the root directory of the repository and run:
+First, open a terminal to the root directory of the repository.

+You may optionally run the following commands inside a [virtual environment](https://docs.python.org/3/library/venv.html) if you don't want to install ZMK CLI's dependencies globally or if your OS disallows doing this.

+To install ZMK CLI in editable mode, run:

 ```sh
 pip install -e ".[dev]"
 pre-commit install
 ```

-You may optionally run these commands inside a [virtual environment](https://docs.python.org/3/library/venv.html) if you don't want to install ZMK CLI's dependencies globally or if your OS disallows doing this.

 After running `pre-commit install`, your code will be checked when you make a commit, but there are some slower checks that do not run automatically.
 To run these additional checks, run these commands: